evenbrenden/dotfiles/nixos/README.md

 2. Disable Secure Boot.
 3. Reboot and follow instructions.
 Encrypt drive and opt out of any desktop environment.
 4. Restart and clone this repo.
-5. Either add a new machine using the configuration from `/etc/nixos/` (and [this](https://github.com/NixOS/nixos-hardware)) or reuse an existing machine.
+5. Either add a new machine by merging the configuration from `/etc/nixos/` (and [this](https://github.com/NixOS/nixos-hardware)) or reuse an existing machine.
 6. Switch NixOS configuration.
 7. Build Home Manager with `nix build path:$(pwd)#homeConfigurations.[configuration].activationPackage`.
 8. Install Home Manager and switch configuration with `result/activate && rm -rf result`.